JackRobards/lit-analyzer/README.md

 - [**`lit-analyzer`**](/packages/lit-analyzer) CLI that analyzes lit-html templates in your code to validate html and type check bindings.

+- [**`web-component-analyzer`**](/packages/web-component-analyzer) CLI to analyze web components.
+Used mainly for `lit-analyzer`, and I would recommend looking into the [@custom-elements-manifest/analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) for a tool that complies with the standard Custom Element Manifest instead of using this directly.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)](#rules)

 ## ➤ Rules

-You can find a list of all rules [here](https://github.com/JackRobards/lit-analyzer/blob/master/docs/readme/rules.md).
+You can find a list of all rules [here](https://github.com/JackRobards/lit-analyzer/blob/main/docs/readme/rules.md).

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)](#contributing)